 - 4.1 The distribution and size of parks and open space should be in general alignment with Figure 18: Parks and Open Space Layout. - 4.2 Municipal Reserve will be dedicated at the subdivision stage in accordance with the Municipal Government Act and the provisions of this plan.
 Minor adjustments to the Municipal Reserve parcel boundaries may be considered provided no less than 10% of the developable lands, or those with deferred Municipal Reserve requirements, are provided as Municipal Reserve. - 4.3 The distribution of Municipal Reserve across the plan area may be subject to minor variation at the subdivision stage, specifically with respect to the delineation between Municipal Reserve and Public Utility Lands in the Storm Park.
-The classification will be based on the design merits and function of the lands as a recreational amenity as it relates to the overall intent of the park area. - 4.4 The lands identified as "Potential land swap" in Figure 7: Ridgemont NASP Land Use Concept, and conceptually illustrated in Figure 23: Park Concept | Pond Park may be subject to change in ownership and use at the land use amendment and subdivision stage to support a potential realignment of the existing Crystal Ridge Golf Club's first hole and entrance.
-The specific areas identified may be subject to change, and variation will not require amendment to the NASP, as long as the required Municipal Reserve is provided, and the general programming and provision of pathways within the park are maintained.

-4.5 The majority of the parks and open space network will consist of adjacent park spaces connected by a regional pathway network to provide efficient access for pedestrians, cyclists, joggers, mobility aid users and other active modes.
+The classification will be based on the design merits and function of the lands as a recreational amenity as it relates to the overall intent of the park area. - The majority of the parks and open space network will consist of adjacent park spaces connected by a regional pathway network to provide efficient access for pedestrians, cyclists, joggers, mobility aid users and other active modes.
 This connected network is intended to inspire movement, community integration, and to encourage active lifestyle choices.

-4.6 Parks within Ridgemont will be given desirable park names that support a unique identity and recognition.
-The naming of parks will be in alignment with the Town's Naming of Roadways, Parks, Neighbourhoods and Facilities Policy.
-4.7 Community parks and open spaces will be themed to ensure they tie into the overall neighbourhood theme, supporting a balance between naturalized spaces and programed community parks.
-4.8 Each park space within Ridgemont will include applicable programming and pathways that form a unique park identity but include materials and design elements that tie into the overall neighbourhood theme.
-4.9 Parks must be designed to provide a range of passive and active recreation opportunities for a wide variety of users at various stages of life and times of the year.
+- 4.5 Parks within Ridgemont will be given desirable park names that support a unique identity and recognition.
+The naming of parks will be in alignment with the Town's Naming of Roadways, Parks, Neighbourhoods and Facilities Policy. - 4.6 Community parks and open spaces will be themed to ensure they tie into the overall neighbourhood theme, supporting a balance between naturalized spaces and programed community parks. - 4.7 Each park space within Ridgemont will include applicable programming and pathways that form a unique park identity but include materials and design elements that tie into the overall neighbourhood theme. - 4.8 Parks must be designed to provide a range of passive and active recreation opportunities for a wide variety of users at various stages of life and times of the year.
 Passive recreational features may include, but are not limited to pathways, seating and landscaping.
-Active recreational features may include, but are not limited to basketball courts, a dog social area, a community garden, and play structures.
-4.10 Detailed design of parks and open spaces should include considerations for minimizing wind exposure and maximizing exposure to sunlight.
+Active recreational features may include, but are not limited to basketball courts, a dog social area, a community garden, and play structures. - 4.9 Detailed design of parks and open spaces should include considerations for minimizing wind exposure and maximizing exposure to sunlight.